vikas-sachdeva/aws-journey/README.md

  - Like S3 Standard-IA but data is stored redundantly within a single AZ.
  - Good for non-critical data.
+ - Per GB retrival fee apply.
+ - low per GB stroage price.

 ### S3 Intelligent-Tiering

  - Automatically moves data to the most cost-effective tier based on access frequency.
- - Use AI to determine this.
+ - Use AI to determine the access patterns.

 ## Glacier